 - If you’re aiming for that high-octave mirror shine, either breathe heavily onto the shoe and continue buffing.
 Or if that’s too dainty for ya, spit on it!
 Yep, that’s how they do it in the military (and they know a thing or two about keeping those boots shining!).
 Repeat until you’re satisfied.

-How to Shine Shoes – The Lazy Guide
+How to Shine Shoes – A Quick DIY Guide

 - Place your hand into the shoe (if your shoe’s got straps like the one above, stick your hand/arm into an old sock before putting it into the shoe, so you don’t get stained)